bobmonsour/11tybundle.dev/src/posts/11ty-bundle-13.md

 There are just two new sites to share.
 Regrettably, neither of them contain a meta description tag to share.

-Lastly, Geoffrey Calaghan and his team have built a [form backend service](https://fabform.io/for/Eleventy) to support your Eleventy sites.
+Lastly, Geoffrey Callaghan and his team have built a [form backend service](https://fabform.io/for/Eleventy) to support your Eleventy sites.
 It's called [fabform.io](https://fabform.io/for/Eleventy).
 They also support a wide variety of other platforms.
 I have not had a chance to use it, but if your site needs form support, you should check it out.

 <div id="releases"></div>